zillow/salve/README.md

 A:

 Q: How was the Modified HorizonNet (MHNet) trained?
 How does it differ from HorizonNet?
 A: This model was trained on a combination of ZInD data and data from additional furnished homes.
 Its outputs differ from HorizonNet.
 For legal reasons, we cannot release this dataset.
-We will not release the MHNet model weights, we are providing the inference results on ZInD.
+We will not release the MHNet model weights, but we do provide the inference results on ZInD.
+See `horizon_net_schema.json` for the file format of predictions (one JSON file per panorama).

 Q: How are vanishing points used in SALVe?
 A: